Umbrella antenna: Radiation pattern

-Umbrella antennas radiate vertically polarised radio waves in an omnidirectional radiation pattern, with equal power emitted in all horizontal directions, with maximum signal strength radiated in horizontal directions, falling monotonically with elevation angle to zero at the zenith.
+The umbrella antenna radiates vertically polarised radio waves in an omnidirectional radiation pattern, with equal power emitted in all horizontal directions, with maximum signal strength radiated in horizontal directions, falling monotonically with elevation angle to zero at the zenith.
 Due to the large top load they are usually more efficient than the other common top loaded antennas, the “flattop” or ‘T’ antenna, at low frequencies, and are widely used in the VLF band.

 Ground waves are vertically polarized waves which travel away from the antenna horizontally just above the ground.
-Therefore umbrella antennas are good ground wave antennas, and are used as radio broadcasting antennas in the MF and LF bands.
+Umbrella antennas are good ground wave antennas, and are used as radio broadcasting antennas in the MF and LF bands.